duderstadt-lab/mars-docs/docs/index.md

 ## <a name="gui"></a>Mars Rover

 Accompanying the **Mars** software is the GUI: **Mars Rover**.
 This user interface helps to analyse, process, and filter the data in a streamlined and reproducible manner.
-To familiarise yourself with the most commonly used features explore the [Let's Make a MoleculeArchive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.
+To familiarise yourself with the most commonly used features explore the [Let's Make a Molecule Archive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.

 **Toolbar Tabs**